 We have been campaigning for the Chisholm Trail, a transformative north-south route for cycling and walking, since 1998.
 The idea was adopted by local authorities in 2005 and began construction as one of the Greater Cambridge Partnership projects in 2019.

-In 2020, the Abbey-Chesterton bridge was lifted over the Cam and in spring 2021 a new underpass will be installed under Newmarket Road, next to the Leper Chapel.
+In 2020, the Abbey-Chesterton bridge was lifted over the Cam and in spring 2021 a new underpass was installed under Newmarket Road, next to the Leper Chapel.
 The first central section of the Trail opened on 23 December 2021.

 We are still campaigning for safe links on several sections of the Trail including the area around Cambridge Station and the crossing of Fen Road.

 You can find the latest updates on our social media channels by following the hashtag #TheChisholmTrailisComing

 - Christmas joy as the first section of the Chisholm Trail is complete (December 23, 2021)